 - Get great support from tutors and mentors on hand and help your confidence grow

 Our innovative and integrated programme is at the cutting edge of teacher training.
-Designed in collaboration with the University, co-delivered and guaranteeing access to outstanding expertise in a variety of areas.
-All areas taught are those to better equip you for teaching, with a focus on both EYFS and KS1; primary subjects, plus local need for example English as an Additional Language, PE, Behaviour Management.
+Designed in collaboration with the University and St Giles School, co-delivered and guaranteeing access to outstanding expertise in a variety of areas.
+All areas taught are those to better equip you for teaching, with a focus on both EYFS and KS1; primary subjects, plus local need for example English as an Additional Language, PE, Behaviour Management, SEND.

 You will spend most of your school year in one host school, gradually increasing the amount of time spent in the role of a teacher, working closely with an experienced and skilled mentor.
 You will spend time in another school with a different age group to gain further experience.